MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/get-started/step-by-step-configuration-guide.md

 ## Step 4 – Upload training content to the portal

-Microsoft Community Training platform  is optimized for learning with videos on the mobile devices – even on low-bandwidth or while offline.
+Community Training platform  is optimized for learning with videos on the mobile devices – even on low-bandwidth or while offline.
 It provides an easy way for organizations to create and manage online courses to provide seamless learning experience.

 All the courses in the platform are created under a category.
 These categories can be based on topics, profession, skill, etc. Each course on the portal will have one or more lessons, practice quizzes, exams, certification etc.